osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/time-settings-tab.md

 ### Use local time stamps to process incoming events (/TS)

 Specifies whether timestamps from an SQL data source are interpreted as local time or GMT.
-By default, timestamps are interpreted as GMT.
+By default, timestamps are interpreted as **local time**.

 ## PI Data Archive connection settings